dev-namespace/whisper-server/README.md

 Launches a server in `localhost:5000` that transcribes audio files with `faster_whisper`.
 I recommend running it with docker to avoid dealing with cuda, venvs, and so on.

 `whisper-server` uses the `large-v2` version of whisper by default.
-If you want to use a smaller model version, make sure you preload it in the Dockerfile.
+If you want to use a smaller model, make sure you preload it in the Dockerfile and build it again.

+## Endpoints

+- `localhost:5000/transcribe`
+- `localhost:5000/transcribe_segments`

 ## Running with docker